chr15m/bugout-practical-decentralization/README.md

 ???

 Fundamentally this is about security.
 It's about being able to keep the people and things we love safe.
-Trusted third parties are security holes and systems that invoke new third parties to be trusted will end up expensive and fragile.
+Trusted third parties are security holes and systems that invoke new third parties to be trusted will end up expensive to maintain and fragile.

 ---